kiwihodl/Seed-E/README.md

 - **Progressive Web App (PWA):** The provider-facing part of the app is a PWA.
 This allows providers to "install" the dashboard on their phone or desktop, giving it an app-like feel and enabling push notifications without the complexity of native app development or app stores.
 - **API & Frontend in One:** Next.js API Routes will serve the wallet plugin's requests and the frontend dashboard's data needs.
 The frontend itself will be built in React.
 - **Notifications:** We will use the standard **Web Push API** to send real-time notifications to the provider's PWA when a signature request is pending.
-- **Database:** A standard PostgreSQL database is recommended to store provider data, service listings, client IDs (with hashed passwords), and payment states.
+- **Database:** A standard PostgreSQL database to store provider data, service listings, client IDs (with hashed passwords), and payment states.